Understanding IAAA Model

 - Identification: Employee scans badge

-- Authorization: RBAC grants access to department-specific files and applications
+- Authorization: RBAC grants access to department-specific files.

-- Accountability: System logs all file accesses, modifications, and downloads for compliance audits
+- Accountability: System logs all file accesses and modifications.

 Cloud Service Access